 If you are purchasing a large amount of incentives, such as five-dollar gift cards or coupons, from a business location ask them to match sponsors for you to get more incentives!
 This can be a strong negotiation tool in determining where to purchase incentives.

-Youth Engagement Teams can pursue grants for the Youth Count incentives and work or for their greater work as a collaboration to end youth homelessness in the region.
+Regional Youth Engagement Team Initiatives can pursue grants for the Youth Count incentives and work or for their greater work as a collaboration to end youth homelessness in the region.

-If they feel comfortable doing so, volunteers are being asked to consider offering to call 211 with any youth or young adult that indicates a need for services.
-211 providers services beyond housing, such as referrals and connections to food security services, healthcare, childcare, etc.
+If they feel comfortable doing so with you, volunteers encouraged offer to call 211 with any youth or young adult that indicates a need for services.
+211 provides services beyond housing, such as referrals and connections to food security services, healthcare, childcare, etc.

 All YETI leads have received a template and some follow-up cards from CCEH.
 Some Youth Engagement Team regions are providing additional material for volunteers to hand out to those taking the survey.
 Please make sure to check in with your team or regional leads for more on this material.

-We do not want volunteers or other groups to print this material independent of their YETIs, so follow-up material is available by contacting Sarah Chess at firstname.lastname@example.org.
+As we do not want volunteers or other groups to print this material independent of their YETIs, follow-up material is available by contacting email@example.com.